subinviswanathan/drdt-test/README.md

 ### Directory structure
 The project structure is similar [Bedrock](https://roots.io/bedrock/)'s.
 You'll find WordPress source files in the `web` directory.

 Main theme directory is in `web/wp-content/themes/bumblebee`.

 Third party plugins should be installed using Composer (and [WordPress Packagist](https://wpackagist.org/)).

-** Note: ** At the moment, all plugins in `wp-content/plugins` will go through PHPCS.
-See https://github.com/fariasf/contrib-custom-plugins to separate Custom from Contrib (WIP).
+**Note:** At the moment, all plugins in `wp-content/plugins` will go through PHPCS, and are manually added to the ignored folders for PHPCS.
+If you can automate this, please send a Pull Request!

 ### Updates and file changes
 * `lando composer update` will need to be ran after any changes to `composer.json`